Common names: Heath-leaved Banksia, Needle-leaf Banksia

-Large shrub of 3-6 m tall.
-Leaves, small, narrow linear dark, 9-20 mm long and 1 mm wide, two small teeth at the tips, crowded leaves, alternately arranged on the branches.
+Banksia ericifolia L.F is a large shrub of 3-6 m tall.
+The leaves are small, narrow linear dark, 9-20 mm long and 1 mm wide, two small teeth at the tips, crowded leaves, alternately arranged on the branches.
 Smooth grey-coloured bark with thin lenticels, thickened with age.
 Long orange or yellow candle-like flowers appear from April to September, spikes 7-22 cm tall and 5 cm wide; hooked styles projecting from the axis of the flower spike.
 Old flower spikes fade to brown and grey with age.
 Seeds retained in woody follicle, cones.

-Banksia ericifolia is native in Australia, Invasive in United Kingdom and Hawaiian islands.
+Banksia ericifolia is native in Australia and invasive in the United Kingdom and Hawaiian islands.